OskarMichalik/NodeJs-Project/README.md

--- This is updated NodeJs version of this project <br/>
+-- This is an updated NodeJs version of this project <br/>
 <br/>
 https://github.com/OskarMichalik/blockchain-project<br/>
 <br/>